Flower preservation

 Flower preservation has existed since early history, although deliberate flower preservation is a more recent phenomenon.
 In the Middle East, the bones of pre-historic man were discovered with delicate wild flowers probably as a tribute to a passing loved one.
 Evidence of deliberate use of specific flowers is indicated by the pollen grains that were present.
 Brightly colored and vivid flowers were also found in Egyptian tombs.
 These flowers were approximated to be 4,000 years old.
 In the sixteenth century medicinal nosegays began to give way to ornamental ones.
 Flowers essentially started to be used for decorative purposes such as jewels, fans and gloves.
 During the Elizabethan Age the once familiar ruff was replaced by soft lacy collars, and bosom flowers also became popular.

-Out of the Victorian era grew the fascination of communicating with flowers carried in the nosegays.
-The idea of the language of flowers developed, when it was decided that giving and receiving a bouquet of flowers, when the flowers themselves carry a meaning, gives much greater pleasure.

 Drying

 One of the earliest techniques used to preserve flowers is air drying.
 Many plant species are capable of retaining their general shape and coloration when left to dry naturally in ambient conditions.

 Another method involves the use of glycerine, which helps maintain the flexibility and longevity of the preserved plant material.
 For effective preservation, the plant is fully hydrated before treatment.
 A solution is prepared using a mixture of lukewarm water and glycerine, typically in a 2:1 ratio.
 The use of warm water aids in dissolving the glycerine and enhances absorption.
 However, this technique is not effective when foliage has already begun to display autumnal coloration.

 Pressing is a widely used method that results in flattened specimens, often used for botanical studies or decorative purposes.
 This process is also known as Oshibana.
 The process typically involves placing flowers between sheets of unglazed paper, such as newsprint or pages from a telephone book, ensuring that individual specimens do not overlap.
 Multiple layers are often stacked and pressed under a flat, heavy object.
 The drying period varies depending on the species and moisture content but generally ranges from two to four weeks.